Stuycs-K/final-project-4-leet-lozanoe/WORKLOG.md

 Added working I/O with pretty text-areas.
 Also restructured the main loop.
 Implemented simulation pause if no input is available.

+### 05-30-2023

+Implemented dynamic resizing of cells and reoganized variables and setups.
+Also fixed bracket functionality to match most other BF.

 ## Eduardo Lozano

 ### 05-17-2023